-A fee-only firm and financial advisor is the recommended and safest way to go.
+An asset-based firm and financial advisor is the recommended and safest way to go.
 When a financial advisor is paid based on commission, they may not always have the client’s best interest at heart.
 They are salespeople first and foremost, selling you services that you may or may not need.
 Having the wrong financial products and services can both drain your finances and keep you from reaching your dreams.
-However, a fee-only advisor will always have the client’s best interest in mind when laying out a financial plan.
+However, an asset-based advisor will always have the client’s best interest in mind when laying out a financial plan.
 Their number one goal is to make sure you, the client, achieve financial peace.
 Their goals are your goals.
 Your concerns are their concerns.
 You are the priority, not selling a product to make a commission.

-These are just a few of the many ways on how to locate the best financial advisor near you.
+These are just a few of the many ways on how to locate a financial advisor near you.
 Once you find a good financial advisor, take full advantage of the services they offer.

 If you are in need of a financial advisor now or in the near future, contact The Retirement Planning Group today to schedule an appointment with one of their professionals.

 What do all those letters mean?
 A financial advisor often has letters following their name indicating they hold a designation.
 Credentials like the CFP®.
 CRPC® and CMFC® are obtained by completing coursework, passing an examination and earning the designation.
 Often, there is also required continuing education the advisor is required to complete.